pnnl/ruleset-checking-tool/docs/section11/Rule_11-1.md

   **Notes:**
-  1.  using compare_context_pair might not be the correct approach - this function requires data elements in the extra schema to have a tag "AppG P_RMD Equals U_RMD" - is it possible to pass in a custom json created for this rule which identifies which elements need to be equal?
-  2.  is there a situation where some of the equipment shouldn't be equal?
+  1.  is there a situation where some of the equipment shouldn't be equal?
 Solar hot water, for example?

 **[Back](../_toc.md)**